meteor-vue/vue-meteor/README.md

 By default, You can add the `scoped` attribute to any `<style>` tag in your component file so that the css is only applied to this specific component.

     <style scoped>
     /* Will only be applied to this component <a> elements */ a {
         color: red;
     }
     </style>

+You can then import your .vue component files in your meteor code:

+    // Post
+    import Post from '/imports/ui/Post.vue';
+    Vue.component('post', Post);

 ## Get involved